Services

 Friction Points and Moments of Truth

-Where the journey stalls and why, and which friction points carry the greatest commercial impact: lost specifications, failed conversions at the wholesaler, post-purchase complaints.
-How this differs by country, for example detailed documentation as a prerequisite in Germany, or contractor price sensitivity creating friction earlier in the UK.
+Where the journey stalls and why, and which friction points carry the greatest commercial impact: lost specifications, failed wholesaler conversions, complaints.
+How this differs by country.

 Subsectors Covered